-Version 1.0 : June 10, 2011
+Version 1.0 : October 25, 2011

-^{}Paper prepared for delivery at the European Political Science Association, Dublin, 16-18 June 2011.
+\Paper prepared for delivery at the NSF-sponsored conference, "New Horizons in Conflict System Analysis: Applications to the Middle East", University of South Carolina, 28-30 October 2011.
+An earlier version was presented at the European Political Science Association, Dublin, 16-18 June 2011.
 This project was funded in part by the National Science Foundation (SES-1004414).
-Data were provided by the Defense Advanced Research Projects Agency under the Integrated Crisis Early Warning System (ICEWS) program.
+Data on Asia were provided by the Defense Advanced Research Projects Agency under the Integrated Crisis Early Warning System (ICEWS) program.
 The views, opinions, and/or findings contained in this paper are those of the author and should not be interpreted as representing the official views or policies, either expressed or implied, of the Defense Advanced Research Projects Agency or the Department of Defense, nor those of the National Science Foundation.
 The original open source software discussed in this paper can be downloaded from the web site: http://eventdata.psu.edu/ or from the author.